 Being together with books is a special time for both of you.

-It’s a time to bond and a time to develop a love for reading.
-Reading together will be much more memorable than doing dishes, so be sure to take a break with books!
+It’s a time to bond and develop a love for reading.
+Reading together will be much more memorable than doing dishes, so take a break with books!

 - Be silly and have fun, maybe even sing the words!

 - Let her turn the pages – even if you are not done.

 - Build routines – bring books to the quiet times of every day (like before sleep or after lunch).